QubitPi/lamassu/docs/source/rnn/vanilla.rst

 where

-- n is the length of a sequence feed into the RNN
+- :math:`n` is the length of a sequence feed into the RNN
 - :math:`o_i` is the output by perceptron unit `i`
 - :math:`i = 1, 2, ..., n`,
 - :math:`\vec{o} = (o_1, o_2, ..., o_n) \in \mathbb{R}^n`